locomote/gusteau/README.md

 Using with Vagrant
 ------------------
 Gusteau can save you from writing some Vagrantfile boilerplate code.
-It also enables you to move node-specific Vagrant configuration away from the Vagrantfile into node yml files, e.g.
+It also enables you to move node-specific Vagrant configuration away from the Vagrantfile into node yml files.

 ```YAML
 ...